 If you feel unable to speak to your tutor, you will find details of organisations on the student notice boards at all centres that you may contact for professional help, covering a wide range of situations.

-All CAW students are able to access confidential counselling services supplied by Laurel Fennell Counselling & Psychotherapy in Huntingdon and Mark Walsh BACP in Leeds.
+All CAW students are able to access confidential counselling services supplied by Jill Dighton MBACP in Huntingdon and Mark Walsh BACP in Leeds.

-Appointments are available face-to-face with Laurel Fennell at Headland House or in clinics near Huntingdon, and with Mark Walsh at the Leeds centre or at the Satori Complementary Therapy Centre in Wakefield.
+Appointments are available face-to-face with Jill Dighton at Headland House or in her clinic in Grafham, and with Mark Walsh at the Leeds centre or at the Satori Complementary Therapy Centre in Wakefield.
 Sessions are also available to ALL CAW students by video conference, phone, FaceTime or similar.

-All appointments must be made directly with Laurel and Mark; up to six sessions are available free of charge.
+All appointments must be made directly with Jill and Mark; students can access this service at no cost.
 Please note the College is not made aware of any appointments made or the content of any session.

 Tel: 07905 611 591